creynolds8/Midterm-Project/planning/gameplan.md

 ### JAVASCRIPT

 * functions
-  * create new account
-  * update account
   * Random password generator
   * copy text

+* queries
   * filter function for catagories
+  * create new account
+  * update account
   * get all accounts (to display on main page)
     * get user by id then get their organization id then get all accounts for that organization to render for user
   * get user by id